Lucas-Czarnecki/COVID-19-CLEANED-JHUCSSE/COVID-19_CLEAN/csse_covid_19_time_series_cleaned/README.md

 14. Confirmed
 15. Deaths

-New variables will be added **IF and WHEN** JHU CSSE make changes.
+New variables will be added **IF** JHU CSSE make changes.
 However, the above variable names will not change.
 If JHU CSSE introduce new variables, these will be added *sequentially* to the variables above.